reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 ### Task 1: Create the container registry

+In this task, you will create a Container Registry from Azure Portal.

 1. On the Azure Portal, search **container registries**.
 Click on **container registries**.

    ![](./media2/lab13img9.png)